 Addictions counselors, also referred to as substance abuse or behavioural disorder counselors, work with people who have problems with issues such as drug and alcohol abuse, eating disorders, and gambling addiction.

-The goal of an addictions counselor is to counsel patients, helping them to identify problematic behaviour that leads to addiction and to break this pattern of addictive behaviour.
+The goal of an addictions counselor is to counsel patients, helping them to identify problematic behavior that leads to addiction and to break this pattern of addictive behavior.

 Job Description: A Day in the Life of an Addictions Counselor